openjdk/panama-foreign/doc/panama_ffi.md

 );

 try (Arena arena = Arena.ofConfined()) {
-    long len = strlen_virtual.invoke(
+    long len = strlen_virtual.invokeExact(
         linker.defaultLookup().find("strlen").get() // address provided here!
         arena.allocateUtf8String("Hello")
     ); // 5
 }
 ```

 It is important to note that, albeit the interop code is written in Java, the above code can *not* be considered 100% safe.
 There are many arbitrary decisions to be made when setting up downcall method handles such as the one above, some of which might be obvious to us (e.g. how many parameters does the function take), but which cannot ultimately be verified by the Java runtime.
 After all, a symbol in a dynamic library is nothing but a numeric offset and, unless we are using a shared library with debugging information, no type information is attached to a given library symbol.
-This means that the Java runtime has to *trust* the function descriptor passed in<a href="#2"><sup>2</sup></a>; for this reason, the `Linker::nativeLinker` factory is also a restricted method.
+This means that the Java runtime has to *trust* the function descriptor passed in<a href="#1"><sup>1</sup></a>; for this reason, the `Linker::nativeLinker` factory is also a restricted method.

 When working with shared arenas, it is always possible for the arena associated with a memory segment passed *by reference* to a native function to be closed (by another thread) *while* the native function is executing.
 When this happens, the native code is at risk of dereferencing already-freed memory, which might trigger a JVM crash, or even result in silent memory corruption.
 For this reason, the `Linker` API provides some basic temporal safety guarantees: any `MemorySegment` instance passed by reference to a downcall method handle will be *kept alive* for the entire duration of the call.
-In other words, it's as if the call to the downcall method handle occurred inside an invisible call to `SegmentScope::whileAlive`.

 Performance-wise, the reader might ask how efficient calling a foreign function using a native method handle is; the answer is *very*.
 The JVM comes with some special support for native method handles, so that, if a give method handle is invoked many times (e.g, inside a *hot* loop), the JIT compiler might decide to generate a snippet of assembly code required to call the native function, and execute that directly.
 In most cases, invoking native function this way is as efficient as doing so through JNI.